Deep learning modelling of manufacturing and build variations on multi-stage axial compressors aerodynamics: Introduction

-\textbf{Our contribution:} This paper demonstrates the development and application of a deep learning framework previously introduced by the authors \cite{Bruni2023} for predictions of the flow field and aerodynamic performance of multi-stage axial compressors, demonstrating the scalability from a proof of concept to a significantly more computationally expensive application of great industrial relevance.
-A physics-based dimensionality reduction unlocks the potential to use supervised learning approaches for flow-field predictions, as it re-formulates the regression problem from an un-structured to a structured one, as well as reducing the number of degrees of freedom.
-The proposed architecture also has a competitive advantage compared to traditional "black-box" surrogate models, as it provides explainability to the predictions of variations in overall performance by identifying the corresponding aerodynamic drivers.
-This is applied to model the effect of manufacturing and build variations, as the associated scatter in efficiency is known to have a significant impact on the overall performance and $CO_2$ emissions of the gas turbine, therefore posing a challenge of great industrial and environmental relevance.
+This paper demonstrates the development and application of C(NN)FD, a deep learning framework previously introduced by the authors \cite{Bruni2023} for predictions of the flow field and aerodynamic performance of turbomachinery.
+The scalability is demonstrated from a proof of concept to a significantly more computationally expensive use-case of great industrial relevance, multi-stage axial compressors for gas turbine applications.
+We propose a physics-based dimensionality reduction to unlock the potential to use supervised learning approaches for flow-field predictions, as it re-formulates the regression problem from un-structured to structured, as well as reducing the number of degrees of freedom.
+The proposed architecture also has a competitive advantage compared to traditional "black-box" surrogate models, as it provides explainability to the predictions of variations in the overall performance.
+The corresponding aerodynamic drivers are identified by providing predictions for the 3D "structured" flow-field, as well as radial distributions at all the inter-row locations, 1D row-wise distributions and stage-wise distributions.
+The model is applied to manufacturing and build variations, as the associated scatter in efficiency is known to have a significant impact on the overall performance and $CO_2$ emissions of the gas turbine, therefore posing a challenge of great industrial and environmental relevance.
 The proposed architecture is proven to achieve an accuracy comparable to that of the CFD benchmark, in real-time, for an industrially relevant application.
 The deployed model, is readily integrated within the manufacturing and build process of gas turbines, thus providing the opportunity to analytically assess the impact on performance with actionable and explainable data.
 This unlocks the capability to model each engine build avoiding the high computational costs, long lead times, specialized personnel requirements of traditional CFD analyses, and reducing the requirement for expensive physical tests.
+An overview of the C(NN)FD framework is provided in \autoref{fig:graphical_abstract}.